 Hang gliding 1974

-This page continues from Hang gliding 1973.
+This page continues from Hang gliding 1973 and before.

 To set the context of world events in late 1974, at least from a western ‘first world’ perspective, the last of the moon landings had taken place two years before and, while the Americans had largely withdrawn from Vietnam, Saigon was yet to fall to the Communists.
 Britain was beset by energy crises and the ‘population problem,’ the definition of which was vague.

 The glider above all the others in these two images is a VJ-23 Swingwing rigid hang glider with conventional airplane controls.
 It was designed and built (largely of plywood) by Volmer Jensen, then in his sixties.